 Beauty Beneath, On, and Over the Wall

-Our current GCI recording secretary and greenhouse co-chair, an avid, meticulous gardener, has been designing and planting the long narrow space between her family’s house and a steep hill for 20 years.
+Our current GCI Greenhouse Chair, an avid, meticulous gardener, has been designing and planting the long narrow space between her family’s house and a steep hill for 20 years.
 The result is a colorful, relaxing space she characterizes as “rather wild” and “always a work in progress.”
 It’s also an object lesson is what can be done with creative use of furnishings and containers.

 “When we moved in, the stone wall with fireplace and the flagstone patio were here, but the hill was planted only with yew and juniper, which required little maintenance,” she says, “but it also afforded little variety and virtually no seasonal changes.
 In short, it was boring.